AspirinCode/NPDatabase-NPRules/README.md

 _All scripts in Add_substructures directory_

 Input: NPDatabase SQLite file
 Input: text file with structure SMILES and structure id's  (input for molBLOCKS)
 Input: text file with substructure SMILES and structure id's (ouput from molBLOCKS)
 Script: create_substruture.py and/ or add_substructure.py
 Ouput: NPDatabase SQLite file with new substructures in substructure table and updated structure_has_substructure table.

 If the substructure and structure_has_substructure table do not exist yet (in NPDatabase it already exists!) then you first have to use create_substructure.py.
 This script creates both tables and generates the data for the given substructure data.
+Note that this script deletes the substructure table first if it already exist.

 If the substructure and structure_has_substructure table already exist, then use add_substructure.py.
 This script checks whether the substructures are already present in NPDatabase, if not, then the new substructures are added.
 Also the structure_has_substructure table will be updated which contains the structure-substructures pair.

-In NPDatabase, already the substructures of all structures are added, but if you want to add new substructures and update the structure_has_substructure table.